 - All purpose thread to match fabric; you want the hemming as well as the hand stitching of the poms to be as invisible as possible; take the time to get a perfect match for the thread.

-- 35 single, medium-size poms; we used 9 lavender poms and 26 ivory poms, purchased locally as pom trim
+- 35 single, medium-size poms; we used 9 lavender poms and 26 ivory poms, purchased locally as pom trim and clipped apart

 - See-through ruler

 - Measuring tape